Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 Run `Get-Command -Module tmp* -noun *label*` to see the available commands.

 ![](img/20230654-115431.png)

+**AIP Service**
+The [AIPService](https://learn.microsoft.com/en-us/powershell/module/aipservice/?view=azureipps) PowerShell module provides additional commands for managing the underlying RMS service and templates.
+Notable commands include
+- `Connect-AipService`
+- `Get-AipServiceTemplate`
+- `Get-AipServiceTemplateProperty`
+- `Get-AipSuperUser`
+- `Get-AipSuperUserGroup`
+- `Get-AipSuperUserFeature`

+After you delete a sensitivity label, the underlying RMS template remains in the AIP service.
+This allows users to be able to open protected documents even after a label is removed.

 ### Get Info on Sensitivity Labels and Policies